Petrosdevri/VenezuelaCrisisTelegram/README.md

 # Venezuela Crisis in Telegram

-Memmber list of Telegram groups related to the crisis in Venezuela.
+Member list of Telegram groups related to the crisis in Venezuela.